 - Reconozca Las Senales (Know the Signs-En Espanol): this website provides information about warning signs for suicide, how to talk to a person in crisis and local resources.

 As a Suicide Prevention Resource in Spanish, please use the Spanish version of the National Suicide Prevention Lifeline.

 - La Red Nacional de Prevención del Suicidio: 1-888-628-9454

 - Native Communities of Care brings together California’s American Indian and Alaska Native Wellness Movement to support behavioral health and wellness for mind, body, and spirit.
 The Native Communities of Care Toolkit is available for download at: http://ccuih.org/native-communities-of-care-toolkit/

 - Culture and Community: Suicide Prevention Resources for Native Americans highlights culturally relevant and responsive suicide prevention marketing materials developed by tribal and urban Native organizations throughout the US.
 Other sections describe resources that are helpful in planning, finding and creating suicide prevention programs.
 Download the guide

 - Vignettes that share stories of mental health, hope, resilience and recovery from a Native American perspective.
-These are located on the Each Mind Matters website.

-- Native Vision– A Focus on Improving Behavioral Health Wellness for California Native Americans
+- Native Vision – A Focus on Improving Behavioral Health Wellness for California Native Americans

 Resources for African American Communities